-In a post I wrote about eighteen months ago, we discussed the need for a proper call-to-action.
-Since I wrote the first version of that post in 2012, we have often been referring to that same post in a large portion of our website reviews.
+Every website needs a a proper call-to-action.
+Since I wrote the first version of that post in 2012, we have often been referring to that same post.
 It seems very hard to add focus on a homepage, somehow.
 I might be going out on a limb here, but I also think theme developers should design with this in mind.
 A lot of themes are designed to clutter a page with widgets and buttons that totally reduce focus on the main items on a page.
 I really do not want to mention image sliders without decent call-to-actions here ;-)

 We’re building sites not just to entertain people, but also to let them buy or do something.
 A site needs a great user experience to get people to use it.
 Increasingly, we see that UX is an integral part of the SEO process, not to mention conversion.
 So in this regard, we can all agree that a homepage needs a great call-to-action.
 Now that you have a visitor clicking that main button or link on your homepage, you should really think of what happens next.
 The visitor lands on a second page.
 One of your goals is met, you prevented a bounce.
 Now you need to convert that visitor into a customer or subscriber.

 Every page has a call-to-action

 Although a call-to-action is very important on a homepage, of course there could, or perhaps should, be a call-to-action on every page of your website.
 The contact form has a call-to-action, of course.
 A quote form in the sidebar has a call-to-action.
 Buttons for your own products, like in our sidebar, have or even are call-to-actions.

 For every page on your website, you should decide if there is a call-to-action related to the content of that page, or that the content is solely for informational purposes and that call-to-action should be to achieve something else.